Grid & AbstractGrid

 Ferrite.getvertexsetFunction

-Returns all vertices as VertexIndex in a Set of a given setname.
+Returns all vertices as VertexIndex in the set with name setname.

 source

-Transform all nodes of the grid based on some transformation function f.
+Transform the coordinates of all nodes of the grid based on some transformation function f(x).

 source